 Using the above criteria, all recommendations shall be based upon qualitative as well as quantitative considerations in the areas of scholarly activity, teaching, and university service.
+Primary but not exclusive weight shall be given to the areas of scholarly activity and teaching, except as provided in paragraph 220.07.
 In evaluating a candidate's work to determine whether a favorable recommendation is warranted, all recommenders shall consider and all recommendations shall explicitly address the following questions and provide supporting evidence with respect to scholarly activity, teaching, and university service, unless promotion is sought under the exception established in paragraph 220.07.E: